h0ffmann/hoffmagic/src/content/blog/welcome-post.md

 featured_image: https://source.unsplash.com/random/1200x630/?welcome
 ---

-# Welcome to HoffMagic Blog
+# welcome to hoffmagic

-Hello and welcome to HoffMagic, a blog dedicated to exploring ideas at the intersection of philosophy, technology, and human experience.
+Hello and welcome to hoffmagic, a blog dedicated to exploring ideas at the intersection of philosophy, technology, and human experience.

 ## What to Expect